 - Foreign service officer, US Department of State

-- Cultural Protection Specialist at the Confederated Tribes of Grand Ronde
+- Cultural protection specialist, The Confederated Tribes of Grand Ronde

-- Ph.D., Rutgers; associate professor of history, University of Michigan
+- Associate professor of history, University of Michigan (Ph.D.
+Rutgers)

 - Director of development, Raphael House, domestic violence shelter

-- Librarian/archivist for the Lewis and Clark Trail Heritage Foundation, Great Falls, Montana
+- Librarian/archivist, Lewis & Clark Trail Heritage Foundation, Great Falls, Montana

 - Assistant to film director Darren Aronofsky